attack-monkey/hyperwrap/README.md

 ```

-*Adding nodes* - Use the above.
+**Adding nodes** - Use the above.
 If parent nodes aren't created yet, they will be created for you.

-*Deleting nodes* - Make the newValue undefined.
-Any parent node clean up will also be taken care of.
+**Deleting nodes** - Make the `newValue` undefined.
+Any parent nodes will also be removed if they do not have children.

 ## Updating without rerendering

 By default hyperwrap will rerender your React app on state change.

-If however you are making multiple state changes at once - this is not ideal.
+There will be times however where this is not ideal.

 Instead pass the  `{ rerender: false }` flag to stop the app from rerendering...